breakponchito/DominicanWorkShopParticipant/module_05_use_jakarta_data/README.md

 -----
 #### **Task**

 Now your task is to implement a repository pattern using Jakarta Data for an entity from our project.
 Choose the CRUD pattern and select the way to do.
-At the need you will provide a rest endpoint to make the CRUD operations.
+In the end, you will provide a rest endpoint to make the CRUD operations.

 -----

+---
+**NOTE**
+For this module to run the application it is needed to comment the second persistence unit declared on the persistence.xml and disable the unit test created on the previous module.
+Do that to prevent any issues when trying to run the application.

+---